Billy Clifford (footballer): Later career

 On 27 January 2023, Clifford Signed for National League South side Ebbsfleet United after he was released by his former club by mutual consent.

 On 24 June 2024, Clifford joined fellow National League side Barnet on a two-year contract.
 He played in 21 league games as Barnet won the National League title.
 He left the club at the end of the season.

 On 3 July 2025, following his departure from Barnet, Clifford joined National League South side, Farnborough on a two-year deal.
+In March 2026, he joined Southern League Premier Division South club Farnham Town on a deal until the end of the season.